PiMaV/BLITZ/README.md

 ![GIF_Animation](resources/public/BLITZ_Record.gif)

 ## Compiling and Developing
+- Clone this repository
+- Create and activate virtual environment

-It is recommended to use [poetry](https://python-poetry.org/) for local development.
-After cloning this repository, create a virtual environment, install all dependencies and run the application.
+- `pip install poetry` (It is recommended to use [poetry](https://python-poetry.org/) for local development.)
+- install all dependencies (`poetry install` ) and run the application.

 ```shell
 $ git clone https://github.com/CodeSchmiedeHGW/BLITZ.git